-For the implementation of the public bicycle system pilot, EUROCLIMA+ acts as a strategic ally with INFIBAGUÉ, an entity that seeks to encourage, promote, and contribute to sustainable development and foster a social sense of the city by bringing together government agencies, economic associations and citizens.
+For implementing the public bicycle system pilot, EUROCLIMA+ is a strategic ally with INFIBAGUÉ.
+This entity seeks to encourage, promote, and contribute to sustainable development and foster a social sense of the city by bringing together government agencies, economic associations and citizens.
 INFIBAGUÉ will be responsible for the implementation of the pilot project.
-To this end, licenses have been arranged with the Planning Secretariat for the installation of the stations in public spaces, and the mechanisms for the future sustainability of the pilot have been coordinated with the Municipal Council.
+To this end, licenses have been arranged with the Planning Secretariat to install the stations in public spaces, and the pilot's mechanisms for future sustainability have been coordinated with the Municipal Council.

 The technical assistance contributes to institutional strengthening by improving the capacities of the mayor's staff involved in the project.
-It does so by linking them to the private sector and other experiences through the Community of Practice on sustainable urban mobility.
+It links them to the private sector and other experiences through the Community of Practice on sustainable urban mobility.